Needseatar/learngit/readme.txt

 Creating a new branch is quick and simple.

-a new commit in dev
+a new commit in dev    yes ma 101